open-sauced/maintainer-intro-course/effective-communication.md

 #### Support

-What kind of support can you provide for your contributors?
-Where can they reach you?
+What kind of support can you provide your contributors?
 You can think of these amongst other supports:

-- Where can contributors ask questions?
+- **Space**: Where can contributors ask questions and throw ideas?
-- Can you give them support in pair programming when necessary?
-How can contributors ask for one?
+- **Pair programming**: Some contributors, especially beginners, might need extra guidance and hand-holding.
+Can you give them support in pair programming when necessary?
+How can they ask for one?
-- Will you hold office hours?
-If so, would it be regular or based on request?
-Where will it happen, and how will you announce it?
+- **Office hours**: Regular office hours is a great way to engage directly with your contributors.
+It allows you to listen to their ideas and challenges, what needs to be improved, communicate with them about the direction of your project, and build a better relationship with them.

+When you support your contributors, you can gain their trust and motivation and create a more collaborative and productive environment.
+By providing them with the help they need, you can establish a culture where everyone feels respected and supported, leading to even greater achievements.

-You can add a section in your README or Contributing Guide to inform about the support you can give.
+You can add a section in your README or Contributing Guide to inform about the support you can give and how to get one.

 #### Timeline